 Double USM | Advanced Control of Dark and Light Halos

 Double USM is a sharpening tool working separately on Dark and Light halo’s components of an image, an impossible task until today.
 With a double set of sliders and his high-quality preview, Double USM fills the gap and lets you tweak halos precisely, to fit your image processing need.
-For traditional, hiraloam (high radius and low amount) or creative mixed sharpening.
+For traditional, HiRaLoAm (high radius and low amount) or creative mixed sharpening.

 The Basics of Unsharp Mask

 Despite its name, Unsharp Mask is used to increase the perception of sharpness in an image and to get a sharper print in offset or fine art prints.
 However, the “un-sharp” term to name an action that makes an image more-sharp, has a reason why.
-In this technique, the increasing of sharpness is obtained blurring a positive copy of the image and combining it with a negative copy of the basic picture.
+In this technique, the increasing of sharpness is obtained blurring a positive copy of the image and combining it with a negative copy of the original.
 The resulting final version is sharper, or less blurry if you prefer than the original.
 USM, if correctly applied, improves texture and detail.
 So, through the blurring of an image, you get a sharper image.

 - Works separately on dark and light halos 70%